griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 # Troubleshooting README

-Here we will give examples of problems that you may encounter during the ITB and immunogenomics review process
+ A pipeline run takes hours to days and when errors occur occur it is not always obvious what is going wrong.
+Here we will provide a guide on how we would go about troubleshoot a pipeline run and give examples and tips on common errors that we have encountered.

+>[!IMPORTANT]
+>Do not delete any cromwell-executions folders until your pipeline run has excuted sucessesfully. >If you deleted these folders, call-caching cannot be utilized and resources (time/money) will be >wasted re-executed steps that have already been completed sucessfully.

+ If you follow these steps and still cannot figure out the error.
+We encourage posting an issue on github.

 ## YAML Issues

 The most common problem that you can encounter is an error in the YAML file you created.

-- file paths being wrong
-- not matching sample IDS
-- strand setting (this won't mess up the pipleine but it will mess up results)

-We created a yaml checker script to help catch these small, but consequential errors.
+It is important to verify that all the imformation in the YAML file is correct and often tiny errors are easily missed.
+We have crated a yaml checker script to help catch these small, but consequential errors.

+The things the YAML checker script verifies:
+- That the sequencing file paths lead to a real file and are not duplicated in the YAML file.
+- The readgroup (RG) feild is unique between the Normal/Tumor DNA and RNA
+- There are no formatting issues such as improperly commented lines
+- If there were problematic amino acids or patient specific HLA alleles specified
+- The stand setting is specfied correctly

+Run the YAML checker script as followed (we suggest to do this before starting the pipeline run):

 ```bash
 docker run -it --env HOME --env GCS_CASE_NAME -v $HOME/:$HOME/ -v /shared/:/shared/ -v $HOME/.config/gcloud:/root/.config/gcloud mgibio/cloudize-workflow:latest /bin/bash